 How to set SMART goals for remote teams?

-Adopting SMART goals brings structure and traceability to your objectives, offering a proven method to enhance workforce performance.
+Adopting SMART goals brings structure and traceability to objectives, offering a proven method to enhance workforce performance.

 By setting measurable targets with clear milestones, you can easily determine when a goal has been accomplished.